aquova/KNDL-Rando/README.md

 ## -- Version History --

+v1.0.0 - I've added support for changing Kirby's color to those from The Amazing Mirror

 v0.1.0 - Initial Release.
 All enemies with an ability are randomized.
 Mini-bosses and enemies normally without abilities are not supported.
 Star Rod is available, but very glitchy.

+## -- Special Thanks --

+The author of MapDeluxe, which helped me learn how to spawn in different enemies for testing.